“Tell me one last thing,” said Harry. “Is this real? Or has it been happening inside my head?”

 On very rare occasions, I am lucky enough to get a visit from beyond the grave.

-That’s not to say I am some sort of psychic or medium.
+That’s not to say I am some sort of medium.
 Nope.
 I don’t sense or see or talk to the dead in my everyday life.
 But sometimes, just sometimes, I will get to see a friend who has passed – in my dreams.
 Perhaps that is a kind of sixth sense.
 It’s certainly nice to think of it as such.

 It usually starts the same way.
 I will be busy doing something, in my bizarre dream life, when suddenly they will be there; often as just another character in my nocturnal storyline.
 Sometimes they are part of whatever is going on.
 Sometimes they are simply in the background, and I get only a fleeting vision or a quick mundane exchange before moving on.